nonsequitur/inf-ruby/README.md

 ## Bugs

-* The REPL buffer doesn't seem to react to input?
+* The REPL buffer doesn't seem to react to input and your Ruby is < 2.7?

-  Try putting following code into your `~/.irbrc` (issue [#51](https://github.com/nonsequitur/inf-ruby/issues/51)):
+  Try putting the following code into your `~/.irbrc` (issue [#51](https://github.com/nonsequitur/inf-ruby/issues/51)):

 ```rb
 IRB.conf[:USE_READLINE] = false if ENV['INSIDE_EMACS']
 ```

-* If your Ruby version is 2.7+ and there is a triangle instead of prompt, or you see a reline related error ([example](https://github.com/ruby/irb/issues/43#issuecomment-589593889)), try adding the following to your `~/.irbrc` as well:
+* If your Ruby version is 2.7+ and there is a triangle instead of prompt, or you see a reline related error ([example](https://github.com/ruby/irb/issues/43#issuecomment-589593889)), try putting the following in your `~/.irbrc`:

 ```rb
 IRB.conf[:USE_MULTILINE] = false if ENV['INSIDE_EMACS']